Todd Helton: Accomplishments

 Helton first appeared on the National Baseball Hall of Fame ballot in 2019, when he received 16.5% of the vote, well short of the 75% required for election, but above the 5% minimum required to remain on the ballot.

-On January 23, 2024, Helton was elected to the National Baseball Hall of Fame and Museum, receiving 79.7% of the vote.
-He is the second member of the Rockies, after Larry Walker, to be elected.
-He was formally inducted on July 21.
+On January 23, 2024, Helton was elected to the Hall of Fame, receiving 79.7% of the vote.
+He is the second Rockies player, after Larry Walker, to be elected.
+Helton was formally inducted on July 21, 2024.

 Post-playing career

-On April 9, 2022, Helton was hired by the Colorado Rockies to serve as a special assistant to the general manager, joining Vinny Castilla and Clint Hurdle in the role.
+On April 9, 2022, the Colorado Rockies hired Helton as a special assistant to the general manager, joining Vinny Castilla and Clint Hurdle in the role.
+They and Charlie Blackmon held that role in 2025.

 Personal life

-Helton's jersey number, 17, is a tribute to former Chicago Cubs first baseman Mark Grace.
+Helton came up as a major fan of Chicago Cubs' first baseman Mark Grace, himself a left-handed first baseman who was both a highly successful hitter and also excelled with the glove.
+Grace was nearing retirment as a player when Helton reached the major leagues.
+Helton took jersey number 17 as a tribute to Grace, and wore that uniform number for the rest of his career.

-Helton and his family — wife Christy and two daughters — reside in Knoxville, Tennessee.
-They previously lived in Brighton, Colorado, but sold the property in 2018.
-Helton and his family are good friends with Helton's former Tennessee Volunteers football teammate and former National Football League (NFL) quarterback Peyton Manning.
+Helton, his wife, and their two daughters reside in Knoxville, Tennessee.
+They previously lived in Brighton, Colorado, but sold their house in 2018.
+Helton and his family are good friends with Helton's former Tennessee Volunteers football teammate, Hall of Fame quarterback Peyton Manning.

-In 2013, Helton was arrested in Colorado for driving under the influence of alcohol.
-He was fined $400, received a year of probation, and was ordered to undergo 24 hours of community service.
-In 2019, Helton was cited for another DUI after crashing his car.
+In 2013, Helton was arrested in Colorado for driving under the influence (DUI) of alcohol.
+He was fined $400, received a year of probation, and was ordered to perform 24 hours of community service.
+In 2019, Helton was cited for another DUI after crashing his car in Tennessee.
 He subsequently entered a treatment program.
+He was sentenced to two days in jail in 2020 after pleading guilty to the DUI.